 As mentioned above, there is no way of running away from risk.
 Taking risk is also what enables companies to gain profits.

 However, the thing that can be done to minimize the damage from risk is early identification and taking steps to mitigate those risks.
 This can be achieved in the following ways:

-#1 Identify which sources have the potential to present risks
+#1 Identify which sources have the potential to present challenges

 The first and foremost thing that a company should do is identifying all the sources that can present risk in the future.
 Early analyzing of sources will do away with the unwanted risk surprises later.
 This will also help to monitor activities that may be headed south.

 This early preventive step may lead to a huge sigh of relief for the business later.

 Once a problem has come to notice, do not wait up for it to turn into something serious.
 Act as soon as possible.
 Managers should take immediate steps and should also immediately bring it to the notice of higher authorities.